Burstcoin’s Vision for Security

 - Do not use special characters.
 ASCII code representations can be used (completely unnecessary).
 Unicode characters are not always consistent between programs.

 - Note: Microsoft Word uses Unicode characters.
 Therefore, it is not ideal for composing or storing passphrases which contain special characters.

 - Do not share passphrases with anyone that cannot absolutely be trusted.

 - Do not store unencrypted passphrases on remote nodes or local workstations.

 - Do not leave a printed passphrase next to a computer.

 - Use special care when connecting to remote nodes.

 - Use accounts with smaller balances for daily operations.
-Access accounts with higher balances only when necessary and with particular attention to security.
+Access higher balance accounts only when necessary and with special attention to security.